Everything you need to know about cloud-native

 Cloud-native applications and traditional applications differ in a lot of ways.
 Below are some of the most significant ones:

-Application scaling: Cloud-native applications facilitate automated scaling, while traditional IT applications require manual scaling.
-Automated scaling helps in reducing human errors leading to eliminating downtimes.
-Manual scaling includes human operations whereby manual creation and managing of server, network, and storage configurations is performed.
+• Application scaling: Cloud-native applications facilitate automated scaling, while traditional IT applications require manual scaling.
+Automated scaling helps in reducing human errors, leading to the elimination of downtimes.
+Manual scaling includes human operations whereby manual creation and management of server, network, and storage configurations is performed.
 This process can be complex, and during scaling, operators may be slow to diagnose the issues correctly.

-Application recovery: Cloud-native applications provide rapid recovery in case of an application or infrastructure failure.
-The container runtime and orchestrator structure of modern applications provide a high density and dynamic virtualization overlay, matching the microservices architecture.
+• Application recovery: Cloud-native applications provide rapid recovery in case of an application or infrastructure failure.
+The container runtime and orchestrator structure of modern applications provides a high-density and dynamic virtualization overlay, matching the microservices architecture.
 In addition, orchestration dynamically manages the placement of containers across a cluster to provide elastic scaling, and recovery or restart in case of failure.
 In contrast, traditional IT applications may be slower to recover as they run on virtual machines or dedicated and separately-configured hardware.
-Some VMs operate slowly due to the slow startup and shutdown system and also, there is separate operating system overhead for each VM.
+Some VMs operate slowly due to the slow startup and shutdown system, and also, there is a separate operating system overhead for each VM.

 How are Civo and cloud-native solutions connected?